Threadstone-Wiki/Threadstone-Wiki/pages/chunk/chunk-hashmap.md

 Using the key one first calculates the `HashCommon.mix` function.
 TODO: Find source code for that function.

-The hash value of the chunk is then calculated by the formula `(int)HashCommon.mix(k) & this.mask` where `mask` is an integer that depends on the hashsize of the chunk hashmap.
+The hash value of the chunk is then calculated by the formula `(int)HashCommon.mix(k) & this.mask` where `mask` is one less than the hashsize of the chunk hashmap.
 The hash value that a chunk has in the chunk hashmap has nothing to do with the hash value the chunk has in the [chunk unload order](chunk.md#unloading).

 - The index of a chunk depends on when exactly the chunk is entered into the hashmap.